Stheven-Cabral/typescript-drag-and-drop-project/README.md

 # typescript-drag-and-drop-project

-A drag and adrop project management tool built with TypeScript.
+A drag and drop project management tool built with TypeScript.